Experimental Acres 2024

 1) Living Roots and Green Cover - projects which extend the time soil is covered and/or has living roots in it

-2) Innovation - projects which implement new technology or systems for doing things on the farm
+2) Innovation - projects which implement new technology or systems on the farm

 3) Integrating Animals on the Farm - projects which incorporate livestock into farm systems